12 Fall Fundraising Ideas Inspired by the Back-to-School Season

 Communicate with the college administration before you set up shop.
 Assuming they’re supportive of your cause, they might even be willing to help spread the word about your charitable coffee.

 Promote your coffee shop on social media, since that’s where the college-aged demographic looks to for news and notifications.
 Tag the college you’re partnering with and use a few applicable hashtags to increase the chances you’ll pop up on the students’ radar.

 4. Organize a Run or Walk Event

 Partner with local schools to make these events even more successful.
-Look into hosting the event at a local school’s track or football venue.
-Consider partnering with a school’s cross country team to help raise awareness and potentially volunteer at the race to encourage attendees—after all, they know a few things about running.
+Look into hosting the event at a local high school or middle school’s track or football venue.
+Consider partnering with a school’s cross country team to help raise awareness and potentially volunteer at the race to encourage attendees.
+After all, they know a few things about running.

 5. Coordinate a Group Hike

 Racing isn’t for everyone.
 Give these folks another way to support your cause by organizing a hiking excursion centered around fundraising.
 The fall is a particularly great time of year to get into the woods.

 Find a local patch of wilderness in a nearby park or mountain trail.
 Connect with the park authorities to ensure the safety of your participants, then map out a path to explore.
 You can coordinate a group hike for local supporters, or invite supporters from across the country to hike virtually at a trail in their area.
 To raise more, encourage hikers to secure a pledge per mile they hike or collect donations through a peer-to-peer fundraising campaign leading up to the event.